There are 206 bones inside your body.

 A joint is where two bones meet.
 There are different kinds of joints.
 Some bend in only one direction, like a knee or elbow.
 Some move in all directions, like a hip or shoulder.
 Some turn, like a neck or wrist.

-Watch an animation that shows how the joints work:
+Watch a video that shows how the joints work:

 Good food and exercise make bones strong and healthy.
 Eat plenty of fresh fruit and vegetables, drink milk and eat nuts and cheese.
 Walking, climbing and dancing are good exercises for building strong bones.
 So are team games such as football and basketball.